 This refers to stage 0 breast cancer.
 It can be of any size and be present in one or more than one part of the breast.
 As it is defined as cancer cells which remain within the outer membrane of the cancer cells, the potential to spread beyond the breast is almost zero they present most commonly as a mammographic abnormality, mainly as abnormal microcalcifications seen on mammograms.
 In rarer situations, they can present as a breast mass, nipple discharge or present as breast infection.

-The prognosis of treated DCIS remain excellent at about 98 % success rate after surgery and/or radiation.
-Treatment regimes may vary depending on the site, size of DCIS and the general ftness of the patient.
+The prognosis of treated DCIS remains excellent at about 98 % success rate after surgery and/or radiation.
+Treatment regimens may vary depending on the site, size of DCIS and the general fitness of the patient.